REVIEWS from the premiere performance of Earthrise: (Quotes from extended reviews)

 In my application I suggested that they might pick a composer (myself), and I would write a new orchestral soundtrack for space travel.
 Some of the other space repertoire is among the most well-known (Star Wars, Also Sprach Zarathustra, The Planets).
 At the time it felt oddly coincidental that the exact model of microphones I use for my soundscape recordings became the first sent to Mars on the NASA Perseverance Rover and the first to capture audio on another planet.
 I was not picked to go to space, (the trip hasn’t yet happened), but I decided to write a “space piece” anyway.

-EARTHRISE–– In 1968, the lesser known but more groundbreaking Apollo 8 mission had two firsts; they ventured outside of Earth’s gravitational field, and they took the first trip around the moon.
+EARTHRISE–– In 1968, the groundbreaking Apollo 8 mission had two firsts; they ventured outside of Earth’s gravitational field, and they took the first trip around the moon.
 Astronauts William Anders, James Lovell, and Frank Borman were tasked with surveying the dark side of the moon.
 William Anders remarked “Nobody asked me to take a picture of Earth, I didn’t think about it either.”1 In a twist of fate, as the three astronauts orbited the moon for a third time, their lunar module rotated ever so slightly, bringing the earth into view above the barren horizon of the moon.
 Astronaut Bill Anders (recorded on tape) is audibly moved, and scrambles to load color film into his camera and snap what became one of the most important photos of the 20th century, now known as EARTHRISE.

 Of Earth, James Lovell remarked “You don’t see cities, you don’t see boundaries, you don’t see countries, you don’t see people, it looks like the place is uninhabited.”
 Frank Borman opined “What they should have sent was poets, because I don’t think we captured in its entirety the grandeur of what we had seen… It’s only when you get into the deeper space that you experience the total immersion in the heavens.”
 William Anders reflected “When I looked at Earth on the way back and had a little time to be more contemplative…it got me thinking really for the first time, that we are just a small piece of an almost infinite universe.”